-VESA BIOS Extension (VBE) is a graphics standard that is used by many games written for the MS-DOS* operating system.
-It allows MS-DOS game to support screen resolutions, color depths, and frame buffer beyond those supported by the VGA standard.
-VBE is implemented in the video BIOS, so driver support is not required.
+VBE (VESA BIOS Extension) is a graphics standard that is used by many games written for the MS-DOS* operating system.
+It allows MS-DOS games to support screen resolutions and color depths beyond those supported by the VGA standard.
+VBE is normally implemented in the video BIOS, so no driver support is usually required.

-The integrated graphics controller of Intel® Express Chipsets support VBE 1.2, 2.0, and 3.0.
+The integrated graphics controller of older Intel graphics products supports VBE versions; 1.2, 2.0 and 3.0.
 Both linear and banked framebuffer modes are supported.
 This allows the use of full color and resolution DOS games and applications.

 VESA/VBE Information from the Video Electronics Standards Association